emmiiorji/holidays-worldwide/README.md

 # Book Room App
-This application allows you search open access research articles published worldwide using the [CORE](https://core.ac.uk/services#api) api.
+This application allows you know about Premier League teams, reading data from the [Premier League Standings](https://rapidapi.com/heisenbug/api/premier-league-live-scores/) api.

 ## Built With